kimor44/lacendriestudio/wp-content/plugins/webba-booking-lite/readme.txt

 == DESCRIPTION ==
 = Webba Booking - One-Stop Online Booking Management Solution =

-**BIG NEWS:** Webba launched it's newest and best version - Webba 5.
-Read the announcement with all the details on [our blog](https://webba-booking.com/blog/webba-5-launch-guide/ "new online booking webba 5").

 Are you looking for an online booking plugin that offers a **professional-looking booking form, easy setup and seamless schedule management**?
 Look no further!